cyrilzakka/EMG/README.md

 5. Open the app, right click on the menubar icon, and click on "Start monitoring".

 ### Feedback
-We value your input!
-If you have any suggestions, encounter issues, or want to share your experience, please feel free to reach out:

-2. **GitHub Issues**: For bug reports or feature requests, please create an issue in this repository.
+For bug reports or feature requests, please create an issue in this repository.
 - Provide a clear title and description of your feedback
 - Include steps to reproduce the issue (for bugs) or detailed explanation (for feature requests)
 - Include the app version number and macOS version
 - Submit the issue

 Your feedback helps improve EMG for everyone.
 Thank you for your support!